nitesh7003/Assignment/README.md

 ## API Testing

-You can use Postman to test the API endpoints in this project.
-Below is a sample Postman collection to test the CRUD operations for the Product API.
+I have given one PostMan_Collection.json file , you can use this file to test the Restful Apis